 3. WHY COASTAL BUILDINGS NEED TO BE ELEVATED

 Coastal buildings need to be elevated to protect against flooding from storms and wave action.
-Elevated buildings with deep foundation piles also help prevent damage to the building from soil erosion and shifting soil.
-Not to mention, it may be required by the National Flood Insurance Program, which mandates that homes in known floodplains must be elevated to at least the BFE, which is the expected water height during a 100-year flood.
+Elevated buildings with deep foundation piles help prevent damage to the building from soil erosion and shifting soil.
+Coastal home construction needing to be elevated may be required by the National Flood Insurance Program, which mandates that homes in known floodplains must be elevated to at least the BFE, which is the expected water height during a 100-year flood.

 4. UNDERSTANDING COASTAL BUILDING HEIGHT RESTRICTIONS

 In addition to ensuring the first floor of the new home is above the BFE, there may be total height considerations.
-This means that the total height of the building, including the roof, cannot be above the mandated height.
+The total height of the building, including the roof, cannot be above the mandated height.
 Total height restrictions for coastal communities can vary from 28 to 50 feet.
 The height restriction isn’t necessarily related to protecting the structures in an area from inclement or high winds, however, that may be part of the reason.
 Instead, height restrictions in coastal communities are designed to prevent excessive areas of darkness caused by the shadows that are cast by extremely tall buildings.
+Height restrictions can alter the design you have for your coastal home.
+Make sure you understand the local restrictions before diving deeper into your home design and plan.

 5. WHY A PROFESSIONAL BUILDER IS ESSENTIAL WHEN YOU BUILD ON THE COAST

 Skipping out on a professional and experienced builder for your coastal home can have dire consequences.
-Imagine having your custom coastal home built only to discover that the wrong foundation pillars were used or an old BFE was used to determine the height of the foundation piles .
-These types of mistakes can put your family and your home at risk.
+Imagine having your custom coastal home built only to discover that the wrong foundation pillars were used or an old BFE was used to determine the height of the foundation piles.
+Mistakes made early in the building process can not only create issues down the road, which then can put your home and family at risk.
+Ensure you have professional builders to help create your coastal home.

 6. IDENTIFYING FLOOD ZONES

-Before you build, it is essential to know the type of flood zone in which your property is located.
+Before you build your coastal home, it is essential to know the type of flood zone in which your property is located.
 The Federal Emergency Management Agency (FEMA) identifies four categories of flood zones, including Low to Moderate, High-Risk Areas, High-Risk Coastal Areas, and areas of unknown but suspected flood risk.
 The categories are further broken down into 12 zones:

 - Low to Moderate Risk – Zones B and X are moderate flood areas between the limits of the 100-year and 500-year floods level.
 Zones C and X are low hazard areas, typically above the 500-year flood level.